Camping coach: London, Midland and Scottish Railway

-Construction and layout
+LMSR construction and layout

 The accommodation provided by the LMS was similar to that of the LNER, except that the LMS used redundant bogie coaches with corridors from the start.
 The LMS laid their conversions out a little differently in that they maintained three compartments as bedrooms each with two beds that were positioned along the length of the coach, they were able to do this and still provide a reasonable sized living/dining room because of the longer coaches they used.

 Some smaller 6-wheeled coaches were converted to 4-berth caravans for use on the Northern Counties Committee system in Northern Ireland, an initial batch of 8 was converted for the 1935 season and 25 altogether before the war.

-Locations
+LMSR locations

 The LMS positioned its caravans in different ways, some were sited as individuals, quite a few as a pair or three together but they also established colonies of them with the coaches sited in large concentrations, this sometimes meant they needed to construct facilities for the campers as the vehicles had no toilets or other mains facilities.

 All of the initial locations (number of caravans in brackets) used during 1934 were in England: Alsop en le Dale (1), Beckford (1), Bolton Abbey (1), Braithwaite (6), Coalport (1), Coniston (3), Hassop (1), Hathersage (2), Heysham (3), Ingleton (3), Knott End (4), Thorpe Cloud (1), Torver (1) and Whalley (1).

 Over the years 1935-1939 the following locations were used for at least one season, a full listing with numbers is available at McRae (1997):